-Crashing is perhaps the most common problem with just about any game, and Fortnite is not an exception.
+Crashing is perhaps the most common problem with just about any game, and Fortnite is no exception.
 Not many things are more annoying than a game that crashes on the loading screen, or god forbid, in the midst of a battle.

 Since you’re playing the game on your iPhone or iPad, the troubleshooting options are more limited compared to PC.
 But that also means there are fewer factors that could cause the game to crash.
-It usually comes down to stacked cache data, a bug caused by a certain update or the background refresh service.
-And these are exactly our troubleshooting options for the Fortnite crashing problem in iOS.
+It usually comes down to stacked cache data, a bug caused by a certain update, or the background refresh service.

 1. Update the game